 A network of support - You will feel so much better if you can vent, talk about a difficult experience or get advice from other birth professionals.
 A little venting goes a long way.
 Be sure to listen when your fellow colleagues need that support as well, and share your positive stories too!

-Time to process, let go of or heal from a difficult situation - Sometime a birth professional needs to take some time away from birth to heal, soul search or even seek counseling.
+Time to process, let go of or heal from a difficult situation - Sometime a birth professional needs to take some time away from their work to heal, soul search or even seek counseling.
 You will likely return to the services you offer with a better attitude and perspective.
 For some this may only be a week or two; for others it may be months or years.

 Only bite off what you can chew - It is important to recognize your limits and say “no” occasionally.
 Yes, it would be ideal if every woman who wants a doula could have one at no or low cost, but it is not possible for you to be the one to do it all, nor is it going to benefit the women who hire you if you are burnt out, exhausted or disillusioned.
-Decide on the number of birth per month that work best for your situation (maybe 4 per month or maybe one every 2 or 3 months) and then stick with your limit.
-And be sure that there is an even exchange of value for most of the births that you take on.
+Decide on the number of clients per month that work best for your situation (maybe 25 per month or maybe one every 2 or 3 months) and then stick with your limit.
+And be sure that there is an even exchange of value for most of the clients that you take on.